© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hill Deverill medieval settlement is a scheduled monument protected by Historic England under reference 1017295.
 View the official record →

-Hill Deverill medieval settlement is a deserted medieval village located in Wiltshire, England.
+Hill Deverill medieval settlement is a deserted medieval village site located in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017295.

 Hill Deverill medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017295.